pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

     Usage: pywbemcli [GENERAL-OPTIONS] statistics COMMAND [ARGS] [COMMAND-OPTIONS]

-      Command group for WBEM server statistics.
+      Command group for WBEM operation statistics.

-      This command group defines commands to control the display of statistical data managed by pywbemcli based on the ``--timestats`` general option which enables the gathering and display of statistics in pywbemcli.
+      This command group defines commands to control the gathering and display of statistical data about the WBEM operations issued by pywbemcli or processed by a WBEM server.

+      Pywbemcli maintains statistics about the WBEM operations it has issued.
+This includes the Client Time measured on the client side and the Server Time measured by the WBEM server and reported in the 'WBEMServerResponseTime' header field in the CIM-XML response (if supported by the WBEM server).

-      Since there may also be capabilities to manage statistics in WBEM servers, these commands provide for a) enabling statistics gathering in the WBEM server and b) displaying the information gathered.
+      The WBEM server may also support maintaining statistics about the WBEM operations it has processed (possibly by multiple clients).
+Pywbemcli supports enabling or disabling the statistics gathering on the WBEM server via the 'GatherStatisticalData' property in the 'CIM_ObjectManager' instance for the WBEM server and supports retrieving and displaying the server maintained statistics.

-      One component of the pywbemcli client side statistics depends on the state of statistics gathering enabled in the WBEM server, reporting the server response time.
-This appears as the column "Server Time" in the report if statistics gathering in the server is enabled.

-      Since gathering of statistics in a WBEM server may depend on a server setting, pywbemcli provides commands to enable and disable the statistics gathering in the server by setting the CIM_ObjectManager "GatherStatisticalData" property.

       In addition to the command-specific options shown in this help text, the general options (see 'pywbemcli --help') can also be specified before the 'statistics' keyword.